Cartoon-KAPOW!

 If we’re going to use a keyword on your website, it should be one that people are actually using.

-Monthly searches refers to the average number of times a keyword has been searched for over the last 3, 6 or 12 months.
+When I talk about monthly searches, I’ll be referring to the average number of times a keyword has been searched for over the last 12 months.

 Outro